 The two lined chestnut borer was first named because of its attacks on native chestnut trees.
 It also attacks oaks and, occasionally, beech and hornbeam.
 As a result of co-evolution, unstressed native species of oak and other native trees are usually able to resist this insect.
 In most years, two lined chestnut borer is not a problem in the forest.

-Following the recent onslaught of the gypsy moth and the drought, that dynamic has changed.
-Increasingly, oaks throughout the areas struck by gypsy moth have begun showing the symptoms of attack by this insect.
+Following the recent onslaught of the spongy moth and the drought, that dynamic has changed.
+Increasingly, oaks throughout the areas struck by spongy moth have begun showing the symptoms of attack by this insect.
 These symptoms usually start with the browning of leaves near the top of the tree.
 This is from the larvae begin their feeding under the bark of branches in the upper crown.

 This attack can be initiated at any point during the summer.
 As the summer moves on, the symptoms start to show further down the tree, as the beetles begin laying their eggs on branches in the middle and then lower crown.
 When the attack is in full-swing, it is not unusual to see trees whose tops are full of brown, dead leaves, whose middle crown show leaves turning red and yellow as they wilt and what appears to be healthy green leaves lower in the crown.

 It should be noted that there are other harmful organisms that will take advantage of the compromised condition of the oak trees.
 Various pathogens, most notably the armillaria fungus, as well as insects such as the red oak borer, may also be attacking these trees, often alongside of the two lined chestnut borer.